Written by: Michael Den Boer on March 8th, 2014

 Extras for this release include a trailer for the film (1 minute 35 seconds – 1080 Progressive Widescreen), the trailer with an audio commentary with Darren Bousman (Trailers from Hell) and a documentary about the film titled ‘Can’t Get Enough of the Stuff: Making Larry Cohen’s Classic Creature Feature’ (52 minutes 10 seconds – 1080 Progressive Widescreen) that includes comments from screenwriter / director Larry Cohen, producer Paul Kurta, actress Andrea Marcovicci, makeup effects supervisor Steve Neill and Kim Newman.

 Topics discussed include the origins of the project, special effects, working with Larry Cohen, the cast, the look of the film, critical reaction to the film, how it performed at the box office and their thoughts on the final product.
 Overall this is a solid documentary that covers all the bases and then some.

-Rounding out the extras is a reversible cover art option and a collectable booklet featuring new writing on the film by Joel Harley, illustrated with original stills and promotional materials.
+Rounding out the extras is a reversible cover art option and a twenty-four-page booklet with cast & crew info, an essay about the film titled ‘Enough is Never Enough: Food, Cult Horror and Larry Cohen’s The Stuff’ written by Joel Harley, poster gallery and information about the transfer.
 Overall The Stuff gets a first rate release from Arrow Video, recommended.